Statistical Inference for Generative Model Comparison: Additional empirical results

 \subsection{Additional Experiments on Generative Models for Image}

-We apply our method to evaluate generative models on the CelebA dataset \parencite{liu2015deep}.
-Specifically, we trained a VAE model using the default settings from the GitHub repository\footnote{\url{https://github.com/AntixK/PyTorch-VAE}} and compared it with a pre-trained DDIM model \parencite{song2021denoising} with $S = 20$ denoising steps.
+We apply our method to evaluate generative models on the CelebA dataset \citep{liu2015deep}.
+Specifically, we trained a VAE model using the default settings from the GitHub repository\footnote{\url{https://github.com/AntixK/PyTorch-VAE}} and compared it with a pre-trained DDIM model \citep{song2021denoising} with $S = 20$ denoising steps.
 The results are summarized in \Cref{tab:celeba}.
 Our results are consistent with FID scores, but our method additionally provides statistical confidence in the comparisons.